The Story of Led Zeppelin’s Most Diverse Album, ‘Houses of the Holy’

 When asked why the intended title track never made the album, Plant refused to lie to Get the Led Out author Danny Somach, instead declaring, “Being silly, isn’t it?
 I mean, I could go into some great profound reasoning, but… I can’t even remember why.
 I think we thought, ‘Well, we’ll hold onto that and we’ll do something (with it).’
 It was just having a laugh.”

-Led Zeppelin underwent a massive tour in support of Houses of the Holy, which found the band glitzing up their stage show with lasers, mirror balls, pyrotechnics, fancier outfits and the like.
-Naturally, they broke just about every box office record known to mankind.
+Led Zeppelin underwent a massive tour in support of Houses of the Holy, which found the band glitzing up their stage show with lasers, mirror balls, pyrotechnics, fancier outfits and more.
+They broke just about every box office record known to mankind.